Hollywood Walk of Fame: Rallies, protests, and vandalism

-Protests and vandalism of non-politician's stars also occurs.
-In 2009, Sharon Stone, Mary-Kate and Ashley Olsen, and Aretha Franklin's stars had the words "Old Fur Hag", "Fur Hags", and "Fur Hag" written on them, presumably in protest of them wearing fur clothing.
+Protests and vandalism of non-politicians' stars also occur.
+In 2009, Sharon Stone's, Mary-Kate and Ashley Olsen's, and Aretha Franklin's stars had the words "Old Fur Hag", "Fur Hags", and "Fur Hag" written on them, presumably in protest of them wearing fur clothing.
 In 2015, Sofia Vergara's star was graffitied in reference to her use of frozen embryos.
-In 2017, Bob Marley's star was damaged by a heavy object and protestors also gathered around Kevin Spacey's star to protest predatory culture in Hollywood.
-In 2024, Selena Quintanilla and Jenni Rivera's stars were covered in black paint twice within 24 hours and in 2025, Gal Gadot's star was vandalized in reference to the Israeli military.
-Bill Cosby's star has been vandalized multiple times, including in 2014 and 2018, and radio commentator Michael Jackson's star has also been defaced (presumably, it was mistaken for the singer's with the same name), after which Paris Jackson cleaned it up.
+In 2017, Bob Marley's star was damaged by a heavy object and protesters also gathered around Kevin Spacey's star to protest predatory culture in Hollywood.
+In 2018, Jennifer Lopez, Ellen DeGeneres, Pharrell Williams, and Michael Bublé's stars were sprayed with black paint, and in 2024, Selena Quintanilla and Jenni Rivera's stars were covered in black paint twice within 24 hours.
+In 2025, Gal Gadot's star was vandalized in reference to the Israeli military, and Dolly Parton's star was vandalized shortly after her death in 2026.

+Bill Cosby's star has been vandalized multiple times, including in 2014 and 2018, and in 2015 protestors (including Lili Bernard and Victoria Valentino) used the site to protest rape limitation laws in California.
+Radio commentator Michael Jackson's star has also been defaced (presumably, it was mistaken for the singer's star with the same name), after which Paris Jackson cleaned it up.

+Not all Walk of Fame protests are directed at individuals.
+For example, in 1988, activists sledgehammered the Walk's curb in support of the Americans with Disabilities Act; in 2014, protestors wrote messages on the Walk in response to the decision not to indict Eric Garner's killer; in 2017, MeToo movement supporters marched along the Walk; in 2020, the Walk was the gathering point for an estimated 25,000 Black Lives Matter protestors; and in 2022, activists held an abortion rights rally on the Walk.

-Not all vandalism on the Walk is a form of protest.
-Shortly after Hugh Hefner's death, his star was defaced with a blue crown and the letters "RIP", and John Lennon's star was defaced with several non-negative messages in 2013.
+Finally, not all vandalism on the Walk is a form of protest.
+For example, John Lennon's star was defaced with several non-negative messages in 2013, Hugh Hefner's star was defaced with a blue crown and the letters "RIP" shortly after his death in 2017, and Prince's likeness was drawn on a blank star after his death in 2016; the Chamber allowed the latter to remain for more than a week so people could use it to mourn.